Dinesh-Karuppasamy/Data-Analytics/README.md

 # Data-Analytics-Projects

-This repository consists of all projects I have done on exploratory data analysis.
+This repository consists of all projects I have done on data analytics.

-**Tools used**- Jupyter notebook , Tableau
+**Tools used**- Jupyter notebook, Tableau, Power BI, MS Excel, MS office

-**Language and Packages used**- Python (Pandas,Numpy,Matplotlib,Numpy)
+**Language and Packages used**- Python (Pandas,Numpy,Matplotlib,Seaborn)